DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ### `ProcDecl`

 - Accepted only in top-level blocks
-- The following nodes are allowed as the first statements in the specified order:
+- (Enforced by Parser) The following nodes are allowed as the first statements in the specified order:
   - `ImportStmt`
   - `PreStmt`
   - `InitStmt`